Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 function does not accept input

-arguments) and functions may return an empty sequence as their result.
+parameters) and functions may return an empty sequence as their result.
 An empty

 sequence is not an error in XPath or in XSLT, which means that returning an empty